ssjsx/test-addon250902/README.md

 ----                 -------------         ------ ----
 -a----          2025/9/2     15:07          45757 publish.html
 ```
 The ```publish.html``` then will need to be distributed to the users offline or online.
-If they open locally or open it with the url you provided on the server, for example http://127.0.0.1/publish.html, they will see
+If they open locally or open it with the url you provided on the server, for example http://127.0.0.1/publish.html, they would see:

 ![publish.html](./img/screenshot_2025-09-02_153053.png)

-The publish will be accumulated.
+The publishes will be accumulated.
 So if you have multiple packages need to be released.
 Only the last publish need to be deployed.

 If you want to remove one of the previous publish.
 You could done that by running ```wpsjs unpublish``` under the coresponding addon folder.
 ## Development

 ### ribbon.js
-For all the button on the menu bar.
+For all the buttons on the menu bar.
 The ```src/components/ribbon.js``` implements all the interactions, the ribbon components has different lifecycle to control the specific actions in behind.

 - ```OnAddinLoad```:
 This is for the addon environment initilization.
 It takes ```ribbonUI``` as input and passes it to the global ```Application.ribbonUI```.